McGuireWoods’ George Keith Martin Receives VCIC Humanitarian Award

 Certification Plus Status

-In 2023, McGuireWoods once again achieved Mansfield Certification Plus status after completing a 12-month certification program, from July 2022 to June 2023, thereby fulfilling a commitment to increase firmwide inclusivity and diversity in leadership.
+In 2024, McGuireWoods once again achieved Mansfield Certification Plus status after completing a 12-month certification program, from July 2023 to July 2024, thereby fulfilling a commitment to increase firmwide inclusivity and diversity in leadership.

-Participating in the Mansfield program strongly aligns with McGuireWoods’ strategy regarding diversity and inclusion to focus on leadership, not just numbers.
-The firm’s Diverse Associates Leadership Program and Women’s Leadership Development Forum were designed to equip top-performing associates of color, women and LGBTQ+ associates with the leadership skills essential to their development and advancement into the partnership ranks of the firm.
+McGuireWoods already has committed to participating in the current version of the program, which runs from July 2024 to July 2025.
+Participating in the Mansfield program strongly aligns with McGuireWoods’ strategy regarding diversity and inclusion to focus on leadership.
+The firm’s Diverse Associates Leadership Program and Women’s Leadership Development Forum were designed to equip top-performing

-Several years ago, the firm adopted the Rooney Rule when recruiting associates to ensure that women and attorneys of color were candidates for all open positions managed by the Attorney Recruitment & Professional Development Team.
-McGuireWoods’ implementation of the Rooney Rule pre-dated the announcement of the Mansfield Rule.
+Rooney Rule pre-dated the announcement of the Mansfield Rule.
 The early adoption of the Rooney Rule helped the firm increase the diversity of its associate population, including increased numbers of women, lawyers of color, and lawyers from the LGBTQ+ community.

 ZONING AND